itivadar/SkinCancerDetection.ML.Public/README.md

 The user can see the progress of the photos through the processing pipeline.
 There are four steps until the results are done.
 The steps which are completed are marked by a blue check, the current one is marked by a spinning circle and the future steps are shown in gray.

 * Validate > The uploaded file is check against predefined conditions (size, type, etc. ).
 Implemented by the Web App service.

 * Store > The file is uploaded to the external storage provided by the imagekit.io.
 Implemented by the Web Appp service.

 * Enhance > We apply a filter on the photo to improve brightness.
 Implemented by the Image Processing Service.

 * Analyze > A model trained by machine learning classify the photos in one of the classes: malignant or benign.
+The Machine Learning service is responsable for this step.

 The implementation of the page can be possible because of the Event-Driven Design of the micro-services.
 The communication follows the Pub / Sub pattern to provide decoupling for each micro-service.
 The RabbitMQ is the broker message which acts as the infrastructure for communications.

 ## Details page
 ![Details](Pic/details.png)

 User can see information about the results of classification along with other information on the details page.
-The page contains a thumbnail of the user's photo and a pie chart representing the probabilities for the image to belong to each class (malignant or benign).
+The page contains a thumbnail of the user's photo and a pie chart representing the probability ratio between the two classes (malignant and benign).
 The output of a machine learning model is an array of probabilities assign to each class.
 The result of classification is the class with the highest probability.

 ## History page